Management-Finance

 Why outsource debt collection?

-Debt collection or accounts receivable management is an essential element of the financial health of a company.
+Outsourcing the recovery of unpaid debts can be a powerful lever for preserving a company’s financial health.
 This article first explores all the constituent elements of receivables and the often underestimated crucial importance of optimizing its management to guarantee the stability, growth and sustainability of a company.
 Then, we will comprehensively study all the benefits […]

 Solvency indicators to follow to reduce the risk of non-payment